-Tom Laskawy is a co-founder and Executive Director.
-A veteran of both online and traditional media with 17 years of management and strategic planning experience for startup organizations in film, television, and the Internet, he was formerly a Contributing Writer at Grist magazine where he covered food politics and the environment.
+Tom Laskawy (he/him) is a co-founder, Publisher and Executive Director of FERN.
+A veteran of both online and traditional media with over twenty-five years of management and strategic planning experience for startup organizations in film, television, and the Internet, he was also a Contributing Writer at Grist magazine where he covered food politics and the environment.
 His writing has been published online in the American Prospect, Slate, The New York Times and The New Republic.
 He can be reached at [email protected].

-Chuck Abbott is Editor of FERN’s Ag Insider.
+Chuck Abbott (he/him) is Editor of FERN’s Ag Insider.
 With three decades of Washington experience, Abbott is an old hand at covering U.S. food and agriculture policy at the national level, ranging from the “Nutrition Facts” labels on food and the never-ending tussle over food stamp rules to renovation of the farm program.
 Abbott, who grew up on a farm in northern Illinois, was a long-time Reuters commodities correspondent in Washington after a stint as national farm editor for United Press International.
-You can sign up for his daily newsletter, the Ag Insider, here on our Web site.
+You can sign up for the Ag Insider daily newsletter, or purchase full access to all the stories, here on our Web site.
 He can be reached at [email protected].